Voyage to the Ridge 2022

 The first Voyage to the Ridge 2022 expedition, from May 14 - June 7, will include mapping operations to collect acoustic data of seafloor and sub-seafloor geomorphology and water column habitats of the Charlie-Gibbs Fracture Zone on the Mid-Atlantic Ridge.
 The collection of high-resolution mapping data is a key element of every NOAA Ocean Exploration expedition on Okeanos Explorer and mapping data will be instrumental to planning subsequent ROV dives.

-June 16 - July 13, we will conduct mapping operations and dives using our two-bodied ROV system to explore the Charlie-Gibbs Fracture Zone, Mid-Atlantic Ridge (north of the Azores), and the Azores Plateau.
-And finally, from July 22 - August 18, ROV and mapping operations will be conducted, focusing on the Azores Plateau and the Mid-Atlantic Ridge (south of the Azores).
+July 9 - July 30, we will conduct mapping operations and dives using our two-bodied ROV system to explore the Mid-Atlantic Ridge (north of the Azores) and the Azores Plateau.
+And finally, from August 6 - September 2, ROV and mapping operations will be conducted, focusing on the Azores Plateau and the Mid-Atlantic Ridge (south of the Azores).

 ROV dives may span depths ranging from 250 to 6,000 meters (820 to 19,685 feet) deep.
 During dives, we expect to explore deep-sea coral and sponge habitats, potential hydrothermal vent and extinct polymetallic sulfide systems, fracture and rift zones, and the water column.
 Dives will be streamed daily during the second two expeditions, from approximately 6:45 a.m. to 5 p.m.
 ET.

 The fact sheets below, developed by scientists and educators, demonstrate key concepts related to Voyage to the Ridge 2022 and are available in English and Portuguese.